-[Comment to Article 5.1.1.1.1: InAs per the event of a Prohibited List, the detection in an Athlete's Sample at all times or In-Competition, as applicable, of any quantity of the following substances subject tocertain Threshold Limits: formoterol, salbutamol, cathine, ephedrine, methylephedrine and pseudoephedrine, Substances (identified in the Prohibited List), in conjunction with a diuretic or masking agent (S5 of the Prohibited List), the Results

-Management Authority shall determine whether, will be considered as an Adverse Analytical Finding unless the Athlete has an approved Therapeutic Use Exemption (TUE) for that substance in addition to the one granted for the diuretic or masking agent.
+[Comment to Article 5.1.1.1.1: As per the Prohibited List and the TD DL, the detection in an Athlete's Sample at all times or In-Competition, as applicable, of any quantity of certain Threshold Substances (identified in the Prohibited List), in conjunction with a diuretic or masking agent, will be considered as an Adverse Analytical Finding unless the Athlete has an approved TUE for that substance in addition to the one granted for the diuretic or masking agent.
 Therefore, in the Event of such detection, the Results Management Authority shall also determine whether the Athlete has an approved TUE for the detected Threshold Substance.]

-5.1.1.1.2 If the initial review reveals that the Athlete has an applicable TUE, then the Results Management Authority shall conduct such follow up investigationreview as necessary to determine if the specific requirements of the TUE have been complied with.
+5.1.1.1.2 If the initial review reveals that the Athlete has an applicable TUE, then the Results Management Authority shall conduct such follow up review as necessary to determine if the specific requirements of the TUE have been complied with.

-5.1.1.2 Apparent Departure from ISTI and/or ISL
+5.1.1.2 Apparent Departure from International Standard for Testing and Investigations and/or International Standard for Laboratories

 The Results Management Authority must review the Adverse Analytical Finding to determine if there has been any departure from the International Standard for Testing and Investigations and/or the International Standard for Laboratories.
 This may include a review of the Laboratory Documentation Package produced by the Laboratory to support the Adverse Analytical Finding (if available at the time of the review) and relevant Doping Control form(s) and Testing documents.
-The sole purpose of the review is to identify if there has been a serious or obviousan apparent departure from the International Standard for Testing and Investigations and/or the International Standard for Laboratories that could have caused the Adverse Analytical Finding.

-5.1.1.3 Glucocorticosteroids
+5.1.1.3 Apparent Ingestion through Permitted Route